buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 <p align="center">
 ![LED Chain wiring example](images/BuuKeeb/LEDChain.png)</br>
-These LEDs are also not a standardized SMD component, so you need marsbastlib for them as well.
+These LEDs are also not a standardized SMD component, so you need marbastlib for them as well.
 </p>

 The keyboard I'm cloning is using SK6812 MINI-E's, so that is what I will use as well.
 And since I have 105 keys, I will require 105 LEDs, as well as 3 extra LEDs for the CAPS LOCK, Num Lock, and Scroll Lock keys.
 Wiring these is super simple, just connect all of them in parallel to the 5V line and the ground line, and then hook the data-out of one LED into the data-in of the next.